shatwell/seefo/README.md

 The seefo package helps you read raw sensor data on the limnophysics directory.
 There are currently functions to read data from our CTM, BBE and ixx (e.g. i172) sondes.
-Additional functions for other sondes (e.g. EXOs or RBRs) will follow.
+Additional functions for other sondes (e.g. EXOs or RBRs) will hopefully follow.

 ``` r
 library(seefo)